In June of 2020, Apple announced that with the introduction of iOS14, new privacy features would include consumer opt-in for permission to track.

-In partnership with AppsFlyer, the MMA conducted a 3-part research effort with both marketers and consumers about the implication of these changes.
-The insights generated include how marketers and app developers are thinking about, planning for and changing operationally for the new world of privacy and data limitations.
-Additionally, we analyzed how consumers are thinking about data privacy in light of the Apple iOS 14 update to a full opt in system for data usage, which other companies are likely to follow.
+In partnership with Appsflyer, the MMA conducted research with marketers about the implication of these privacy related updates to their business outcomes, how marketers and app developers are thinking about, planning for and changing operationally for the new world of privacy and data limitations and how consumers are thinking about data privacy in light of the Apple iOS 14 update to a full opt in system for data usage—which other companies are likely to follow.

-- The difference between Marketers estimation of the degree to which consumer concerns about online privacy influence their online behavior versus what consumers say it does.
+- Marketers underestimate the degree to which consumer concerns about online privacy influence their online behavior.
+Sixteen percent of marketers think that such concerns impact consumer behavior, while 44% of consumers say it does.